aaronkyle/social-development/thematic-issues/social-impact-assessment/methodology/methods_proactive-planning.md

-## The Importance of Proactive Planning for Measuing Project Performance
+# the importance of proactive planning for measuring project performance

 Unless a project has defined in advance how it wishes to evaluate social performance, little can be done&mdash;at least, not without a ton of added legwork.

-Pro-active planning begins with project design, when explicit consideration of the project’s physical and social footprint is used to formulate integrated social and economic interventions toaccount for potential social and economic impacts and local and regional consequences.
+Pro-active planning begins with project design, when explicit consideration of the project’s physical and social footprint is used to formulate integrated social and economic interventions to account for potential social and economic impacts and local and regional consequences.

 At the outset, a project should ask and answer the following questions: